-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite of Lecture Tutorial Practical/ Practice the course (if any) Communication Concepts and Theories 4 3 0 1 Class XII pass with Science
+Course title & Credits Credit distribution of the Eligibility Pre-

+Code course criteria requisite of

+Lecture Tutorial Practical/ the course

+Practice (if any)

+Communication Class XII

+Concepts and 4 3 0 1 pass with

+Theories Science
-1. To learn about the concept, nature, and scope of communication.

-2. To understand the process of communication with the help of theories, models, and elements of communication.

-3. To recognize and appreciate the role of Perception, Empathy, Persuasion, Culture and Listening in communication.

-4. To be able to comprehend the various communication transactions and their role in dayto day life with special reference to public communication.

-5. To understand the relationship between culture and communication and its applications in real life settings.
+- 1. To learn about the concept, nature, and scope of communication. - 2.
+To understand the process of communication with the help of theories, models, and elements of communication. - 3.
+To recognize and appreciate the role of Perception, Empathy, Persuasion, Culture and Listening in communication. - 4.
+To be able to comprehend the various communication transactions and their role in day-to day life with special reference to public communication. - 5.
+To understand the relationship between culture and communication and its applications in real life settings.